Race Date: Saturday, August 9, 2014

 - Camping will be on a first come, first served basis and will not be reserved for runners.

 I am happy to announce we will be offering a shuttle this year.
 I am sorry it will not be for the entire race field, but getting full-sized busses up Trail Creek Road from Ketchum is very difficult.
 We will have a 15 passenger van that can shuttle 14 people to the 8:00 AM 60K start and 14 people to the 10:00 AM 25K start.
 Bus tickets are $20.
 If you really need a shuttle to make your logistics work, this is for you!
-Please act fast if you want one.
-Contact the RD ASAP There are 8 spots left for the 60K start and 3 left for the 25K start.
+We will have a shuttle for the 25K start Friday night.
+You will need your camping supplies.

 - The aid stations on the course will be very well stocked.
 This is a race put on by seasoned ultramarathoners who know what foods are best appreciated during these races.